catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 Fastly has a number of features that make it useful for us:

 - Fastly has POPs in New Zealand
-- Fastlys POPs are Anycasted meaning that we avoid DNS propagation issues as the IP address and domain name remain static for clients
+- Fastlys POPs are Anycasted meaning that you avoid DNS propagation issues as the IP address and domain name remain static for clients
 - Fastly provides a global network of Anycasted POPs that provides good resiliency and availability at the CDN layer
-- Fastly provides an origin health check and failover feature, there are not many other CDN providers who provide both the required services as a single solution
+- Fastly provides an origin health check and failover feature.
+There are not many other CDN providers who provide both the required services as a single solution
 - Fastly does origin health checks and failover per POP which provides the best failover behaviour.
 Only POPs that cannot reach the primary origin will failover
-- Anycast solutions like that provided by Fastly are an effective DDoS mitigation tool that shields the origin servers from direct attack
+- Anycast solutions like that provided by Fastly are effective DDoS mitigation tools that shield the origin servers from direct attack
-- Fastlys global network of POPs will improve site performance for users particularly those outside of New Zealand
+- Fastly's global network of POPs will improve site performance for users particularly those outside of New Zealand
 - You can prototype the solution without any financial outlay